Dyang0/HackTheBox-Training-Overview/README.md

 It follows a tier system where each tier contains target machines that can be pen-tested.
 The general goal is to answer revelvant questions and discover a flag (similar to a CTF)

 *Box's are more difficult in higher tiers
+*Machine names may seem arbitray (these were predefined on the website)

 ## Project Tiers
 [Tier 0](https://github.com/Dyang0/HackTheBox-Tier-0)